CHCMATT/SVRP-Duty-Bot/README.md

-# SVRP-Duty-Bot
+# SVRP DutyBot
-A Discord bot to help the LEO, DOC, and EMS workers of SVRP.
+A Discord bot to help the LEO, DOC, and EMS employees of SVRP by tracking clock in and clock out hours for the Command+ staff to see as well as to publically display who is on duty at any given time.